Is A GPU Backplate Worth It?

 Does it bring anything more to the table besides aesthetics?
 Is it worth it to get a GPU backplate if your card didn't come with it?

-Nowadays, every decent GPU comes with a backplate upon purchase.
-If you’re curious about what they are and if they’re worth it, you’re in the right spot.
+Nowadays, every respectable GPU comes with a backplate upon purchase.
+If you’re curious about what they are and if they’re beneficial, you’re in the right spot.

 If you bought a graphics card within the past five years, you have likely encountered a backplate but probably didn’t give it much thought.
-This is probably because its function hasn’t been explained properly.
+This is likely because its purpose hasn’t been explained properly.

 In short, it’s a plate (to state the obvious) that goes to the back of your graphics card.
-Its purpose is to keep the graphics card in shape, as modern GPUs usually come with large PCBs and even larger coolers.
+Its purpose is to keep the graphics card in shape, as modern GPUs usually come with substantial PCBs and even more massive coolers.

-It’s worth pointing out that mid-range and budget cards generally still aren’t at the scale of huge 3-fan enthusiast-grade cards as far as cooler size is concerned.
+It’s worth pointing out that mid-range and budget-friendly cards generally still aren’t at the scale of enormous 3-fan enthusiast-grade cards as far as cooler dimensions is concerned.

 GPU Backplate